bloominstituteoftechnology/ios-sprint-challenge-message-board-debugging-and-testing/Message Board/Resources/BUGS.md

 - [x] New thread fails to create (or does not show up when created?)
     - data task was never `resume()`d
-- [ ] after navigating to threadDetailTVC, upon returning to threadsTVC, thread disappears; never returns upon subsequent app launches
+- [x] after navigating to threadDetailTVC, upon returning to threadsTVC, thread disappears; never returns upon subsequent app launches
     - threads not fetching from server
     - method was attempting to decode array when dictionary was returned from server
+- [ ] new message on thread fails to send or return to previous screen
+    - logic works; must be a UI bug